WojciechMatuszewski/programming-notes/ai/scrimba-ai-engineer.md

   - Then, you parse the response.
 If the LLM wants to call the function, the response have all the necessary properties for you to understand which function to call – **you no longer have to manually parse the LLM text response!**

   - Then you call the function and provide the data to LLM via the `role: "tools"` prompt.

+- **When you are done building the agents using _tools_, consider using the `runTools` SDK method**.

+  - What you were doing manually, the SDK will do for you.

+  - The only thing you have to do is to provide the functions and some metadata.

+TODO: Solo project